SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

 follow the next steps:
 1. Run ``bash ./import-to-truststore.sh``
 2. If the ``sormas2sormas`` directory is not found, you will be prompted to provide its path.
+3. If the ``SORMAS_PROPERTIES`` environment variable is not available, the script will search for the ``sormas.properties`` file in ``/opt/domains/sormas/sormas.properties`` by default.
+If it is not found there, you will be prompted to provide the path to the ``sormas.properties`` file.
-3. If ``sormas2sormas.truststore.p12`` is not found in the folder ``/sormas2sormas``, it will be created.
+4. If ``sormas2sormas.truststore.p12`` is not found in the folder ``/sormas2sormas``, it will be created.
-    The truststore password may be provided in an environment variable ``SORMAS_S2S_TRUSTSTORE_PASS`` (recommended), or manually as the script executes.
+    The truststore password may be provided in an environment variable ``SORMAS_S2S_TRUSTSTORE_PASS``.
-    * If the ``SORMAS_PROPERTIES`` environment variable is available, the relevant properties will be automatically set by the script.
-Please note that the password has to be at least 6 characters, or you will be prompted for a new one.
+    * If the aforementioned environment variable is not available, the truststore password will be searched in the ``sormas.properties`` file.
-    * Else, the properties which need to be added will be displayed in the console after the script finishes executing.
-    * Please note these properties and add them to the ``sormas.properties`` file.
-This should be located in the ``/domains/sormas`` folder.
-     * Example output:
-     ```
-     sormas.properties file was not found.
-     Please add the following properties to the sormas.properties file:
-     sormas2sormas.truststoreName=name
-     sormas2sormas.truststorePass=pass
-     ```
-4. If the environment variable ``SORMAS_S2S_TRUSTSTORE_PASS`` is not available, you will be prompted to provide the password for the truststore.
+    * If it is not found there, you will be prompted to provide the truststore password.
+    * The relevant properties will be automatically set by the script in the ``sormas.properties`` file.
 5. You will be prompted to provide the file name of the certificate to be imported.
 This certificate should be located in the ``/sormas2sormas`` folder.
 Please provide the name including the extension.
 E.g ``mycert.crt``
 6. After providing the requested data, the certificate will be imported to the truststore.